Zielonka Financial Services LLC

 These days, you may take a big financial risk if you go without health insurance.
 Just one accident, one surprise trip to the hospital, and you may be left with a debt rivaling an auto loan.

 Just how much does it cost to self-insure?
 Well, here is one estimate.
-According to the Kaiser Family Foundation (KFF), a hypothetical 40-year-old non-smoker making $30,000 per year is projected to pay an average of $438 per month for a benchmark health insurance plan for 2022.
-That works out to $5,256 for a year.
+According to the Kaiser Family Foundation (KFF), the average cost of a benchmark health insurance plan for 2024 is $477 per month.
+That works out to $5,724 for a year.
 The KFF reports, though, that the monthly cost could fall drastically with the help of a premium subsidy via federal or state government.
-This year, the national average cost of a Silver plan after a premium subsidy is about $67.4
+This year, the national average cost of a Silver plan after a premium subsidy is about $66.4

 Here is another projection.
-Looking at the 37 states in which residents buy coverage through Healthcare.gov, Investopedia calculates the average monthly cost of a benchmark plan at $392 for a hypothetical healthy 27-year-old, a price which could be lowered with subsidies applied.5
+Investopedia calculates the average cost of an Affordable Care Act health insurance plan to be $450 a month, a price which could be lowered with subsidies applied.5

 You can choose to put off paying a few thousand dollars a year for health insurance, but in doing so, you are also choosing to assume a great financial risk.
 A major medical procedure can cost as much as a new car, or a college education.